qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 |selectString| and :guilabel:`Date` |selectString| attributes are
 supported.
 Additionally, depending on the attribute type, you can also define the length and precision of the new attribute column.
-Once you are happy with the attributes, click **[OK]** and provide a name for the Shapefile.
-QGIS will automatically add the :file:`.shp` extension to the name you specify.
+Once you are happy with the attributes, click **[OK]**.
 Once the Shapefile has been created, it will be added to the map as a new layer, and you can edit it in the same way as described in section :ref:`sec_edit_existing_layer`.

 .. index:: New SpatiaLite layer